Torsion-free abelian groups are faithfully Borel complete and pure embeddability is a complete analytic quasi-order: Introduction

 \begin{definition} Let $\mathbf{K}_\omega$ be the Borel space of models with domain $\omega$ of a $\mathfrak{L}_{\omega_1, \omega}$-theory.
 The space $\mathbf{K}_\omega$ is said to be {\em faithfully} Borel complete if there is a Borel reduction $\mathbf{F}$ from $\mrm{Graph}_\omega$ (graphs with domain $\omega$) into $\mathbf{K}_\omega$ such that for any invariant Borel subset $X$ of $\mrm{Graph}_\omega$ the closure under isomorphism of the image of $X$ under $\mathbf{F}$ is Borel. \end{definition}

-Clearly, whenever we can interpret in a first-order manner countable graphs in our given space, such space is faithfully Borel complete, and so, in particular countable groups are faithfully Borel complete.
+It is well-known that countable groups are faithfully Borel complete and that furthermore there is a first-order interpretation of countable graphs into countable groups.
 On the other hand, any first-order theory of abelian groups is known to be stable and so we cannot expect to have a first-order interpretation of countable graphs in countable abelian groups.
 Our Theorem~\ref{first_theorem} is then the next best possible result in this respect; additionally the interpretation can also be taken to be with respect to very simple formulas, see Notation~\ref{the_pure_formulas_notaiton} for details.
-In \cite{friedman_and_stanley} one of the main motivations for the introduction of the notion of faithful Borel completeness was that whenever this property holds for $T$, then the full Vaught's conjecture reduces to the Vaught's conjecture for $\mathfrak{L}_{\omega_1, \omega}$-theories extending $T$, in particular we deduce from \ref{first_theorem} the following result:
+In \cite{friedman_and_stanley} one of the main motivations for the introduction of the notion of faithful Borel completeness was that whenever this property holds for $T$, then the full Vaught's conjecture reduces to the Vaught's conjecture for $\mathfrak{L}_{\omega_1, \omega}$-theories extending $T$, in particular we deduce:

-\begin{corollary} Vaught's conjecture is equivalent to Vaught's conjecture for $\mathfrak{L}_{\omega_1, \omega}$-theories of torsion-free abelian groups of infinite rank, or, more suggestively, Vaught's conjecture can be considered to be a problem in countable abelian group theory. \end{corollary}
+\begin{corollary} Vaught's conjecture is equivalent to Vaught's conjecture for $\mathfrak{L}_{\omega_1, \omega}$-theories of torsion-free abelian groups of infinite rank. \end{corollary}

 We now comment on Theorem~\ref{second_theorem}.
 In recent years, descriptive set theorists have been paying attention to other equivalence relations or quasi-orders among classes of countable structures.
 In particular, among many other interesting results, in \cite{LouRos} it was shown that the embeddability relation between countable graphs is a complete analytic quasi-order, and so the relation of bi-embeddability among countable graphs is a complete analytic equivalence relation.
 Despite this, not much seems to be known in terms of analysis of the relation of elementary embeddability, apart from reference \cite{rossenger}, where it is shown that this relation when considered between countable graphs is a complete analytic quasi-order.
 In particular, a careful analysis of the complexity of the relation of elementary embeddability between the countable models of familiar complete first-order theories does not seem to be addressed in the literature (notice that on the other hand in terms of complexity of isomorphism the situation is much different, as e.g. for any complete first-order theory $T$ of Boolean algebras we know the exact complexity of the relation of isomorphism between the countable models of $T$, see \cite{camerlo}).
 In this respect our Theorem \ref{second_theorem} seems to be particularly relevant, and we hope that it will inspire further research on the topic.
 Finally, we want to mention that in \cite{calderoni} it was proved that the embeddability relation between countable abelian \mbox{groups is also a complete analytic quasi-order.}